On simultaneous approximation of algebraic numbers: introduction

-for some $\eta > 0$ where $H(u)$ is the absolute Weil height of an algebraic number.
+where $H(u)$ is the absolute Weil height of an algebraic number.
 Then at least one of the numbers among $\alpha_1, \ldots, \alpha_r$ is transcendental. \end{corollary} Corollary \ref{cor1} is an extension of a result due to Han\v{c}l, Kolouch, Pulcerov\'a and \v{S}t\v{e}pni\v{c}ka in \cite{hancl}.
+It is important to note that Corvaja and Han\v{c}l \cite{cH}, in 2007, proved the transcendence of infinite product using the new diophantine approximation result proved by Corvaja and Zannier \cite{corv} for the first time in the literature.
 As an example, with the similar spirits in \cite{hancl}, one can conclude the following transcendental result.